libis/dataverse_api/README.md

 # => {"datasetVersion" => {"metadataBlocks" => {"citation" => {...}}}}
 ```

-The resulting Hash can be used to create a new dataverse, either directly or by saving it to a file.
+The resulting Hash can be used to create a new dataset, either directly or by saving it to a file.

 ```ruby
 data = ds.raw_data